polaris-maps/polaris/README.md

 POLARIS API Documentation
 ----------------------------------------------------------------------
-Full API documentation can be found in the `docs` directory.
+Full API documentation can be found in [the README of the `docs` directory](https://github.com/comp426-2022-spring/a99-polaris/blob/main/docs/README.md#polaris-api-documentation).

 DEVELOPMENT TEAM